 Every mentor-mentee relationship is different.
 Nevertheless, there are some points to keep in mind while working with a mentee to help make the experience positive for both people.

-Get to know your mentee.
-Ask your mentee questions about their background, aspirations or how they enjoy to spend their time.
+- Get to know your mentee.
+Ask your mentee questions about their background, aspirations or how they enjoy spending their time.
 Getting to know them as a person is a great tool for offering well-tailored advice.

 Read more: How to Find a Mentor